Adenovirus (add-eh-noe-VY-rus) infections are usually mild, but serious infections

 Nervous system infections:

-happen due to adenovirus infection.
-Symptoms include fever, headache, nausea and vomiting,
+can sometimes happen due to adenovirus infection.
+Symptoms include fever, headache,

 Is Adenovirus Contagious?